raghidairsheid/reading-notes/class-04.md

 # Function Methods & Objects

 ### WHAT IS A FUNCTION?
 > group a series of statements together to perform a specific task.
-If different parts of a script repeat the same task, you can reuse the function (rather than repeating the same set of st atements).
+If different parts of a script repeat the same task, you can reuse the function (rather than repeating the same set of statements).

 ### Declaring a function